 Perkins Schools will no longer use state funds to help construct a new building for junior high and high school students.

-The school board plans to ditch the Ohio Schools Facilities Commission’s exceptional needs program, instead joining its expedited local partnership program.
+The school board plans to ditch the Ohio Schools Facilities Commission's "exceptional needs" program and will instead join its "expedited local partnership" program.

-Board members may approve the switch at 7 a.m. today at a special meeting.
+Board members will approve the switch at a 7 a.m. special meeting Friday.

 Want to go

 What: Perkins school board meets